Air Mauritius Flight Delay Compensation and Reimbursement for Cancelled Flights

 • 75% of the ticket price for flights with a 3,500+ km distance.

-Keep in mind that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union by airlines based in the EU.
+Consider that these rights cover every flight within the European Union, as well as flights departing from or arriving in the European Union operated by airlines based in the EU.

 When Are You Not Entitled to Compensation?

-Unfortunately, there are cases, when passengers will not receive compensation for cancelled or delayed flights.
+Unfortunately, there are cases, when passengers aren’t eligible for compensation for cancelled or delayed flights.
 Specifically, we talk about extraordinary circumstances that are not within the airline’s control.
-A few examples are as follows:
+Some of the examples are as follows:

 • Bad weather conditions and natural disasters;